 Atora Suet is pre-shredded beef suet (the hard fat around the kidneys).
 It was first manufactured in 1893 in Manchester, UK – and is designed to make suet dumplings quicker and easier to make.
 (Otherwise, you’d have to shred your own beef suet!)

-Atora suet is most commonly used in Traditional British Suet Dumplings, but you can also use it for suet pie crust, traditional British mincemeat (the kind you put in mince pies at Christmastime) and steamed puddings, like jam roly poly, spotted dick and – of course – Christmas pudding!
+Atora suet is most commonly used in Traditional British Suet Dumplings, but you can also use it for Traditional Suet Pie Crust, traditional British mincemeat (the kind you put in mince pies at Christmastime) and steamed puddings, like jam roly poly, spotted dick and – of course – Christmas pudding!

 Fun fact – Atora now sells enough suet every year to make one million dumplings a week!